Troubleshoot HBO GO on Android phones and tablets

 - Check for Android software updates on your phone or tablet by going to Settings > Software Update (or on older versions of Android, go to Settings > About Phone > System Update).

 - Make sure you have the latest version of HBO GO.
-To do this, open the Play Store on your Android device and search for HBO GO to see if an app update is available.
+To do this, open the Play Store on your Android device and search for HBO GO.
+If an app update is available tap Update.

 Note HBO GO is not supported on rooted Android devices or devices with a custom ROM.
 As a result, you may encounter problems that can only be resolved by restoring your device to factory settings.